Sch3lp/when-git-breaks/README.md

 e.g. You're working on a Java project, but you used .Net naming conventions for _packages_.

-.Net convention says: Snakecase your package names: `Fleetfoxes`.
+.Net convention says: Snakecase your package names: `Vagrancy`.

-Java convention says: lowercase your package names: `fleetfoxes`.
+Java convention says: lowercase your package names: `vagrancy`.

 #### Exercise
-The `exercise-snake` branch contains a new directory `com/lyrics/Fleetfoxes` (mind the case).
+The `exercise-snake` branch contains a new directory `com/lyrics/Vagrancy` (mind the case).

-The `exercise-lower` branch contains a commit to rename the `com/lyrics/Fleetfoxes` directory to all lowercase: `com/lyrics/fleetfoxes`.
+The `exercise-lower` branch contains a commit to rename the `com/lyrics/Vagrancy` directory to all lowercase: `com/lyrics/vagrancy`.

     git checkout exercise-snake
     git merge exercise-lower

 What does your directory look like?
-Is it `Fleetfoxes` or `fleetfoxes`?
+Is it `Vagrancy` or `vagrancy`?